Battle of Athens (1946)

-The Battle of Athens (sometimes called the McMinn County War) was a rebellion led by citizens in Athens and Etowah, Tennessee, United States, against the local government in August 1946.
-The citizens, including some World War II veterans, accused the local officials of predatory policing, police brutality, political corruption, and voter intimidation.
+The Battle of Athens (sometimes called the McMinn County War) was a citizen rebellion in Athens and Etowah, Tennessee, United States, against the corrupt local government, which took place on August 1 and 2, 1946.
+The citizens, including around 50 to 200 World War II veterans, accused the local officials of predatory policing, police brutality, political corruption, and voter intimidation.

 Background

-In 1936, the E. H. Crump political machine based in Memphis, which controlled much of Tennessee, extended to McMinn County with the introduction of Paul Cantrell as the Democratic candidate for sheriff.
+In 1936, the E. H. Crump political machine, based in Memphis, controlled much of Tennessee and its influence extended to McMinn County with the introduction of Paul Cantrell, the Democratic candidate for sheriff.
 Cantrell, who came from a wealthy and influential family in nearby Etowah, tied his campaign closely to the popularity of the Roosevelt administration.
-Cantrell rode FDR's coattails to victory over his Republican opponent in what came to be known as the "vote grab of 1936", which delivered McMinn County to Tennessee's Crump Machine.
-Paul Cantrell was reelected sheriff in the 1938 and 1940 elections, and was elected to the state senate in 1942 and 1944, while his former deputy, Pat Mansfield, a transplanted Georgian, was elected sheriff those years.
-A state law enacted in 1941 reduced local political opposition to Crump's officials by reducing the number of voting precincts from 23 to 12 and reducing the number of justices of the peace from fourteen to seven (including four "Cantrell men").
-The sheriff and his deputies were paid under a fee system whereby they received money for every person they booked, incarcerated, and released.
-Because of this fee system, there was extensive "fee grabbing" from tourists and travelers.
-Buses passing through the county were often pulled over and the passengers were randomly ticketed for drunkenness, regardless of their intoxication or lack thereof.
-Between 1936 and 1946, these fees amounted to almost $300,000.
+Cantrell won over his Republican opponent in what came to be known as the "vote grab of 1936".
+Paul Cantrell was re-elected sheriff in the 1938 and 1940 elections, and was elected to the state senate in 1942 and 1944, while his former deputy Pat Mansfield was elected sheriff to take his place.
+In 1941, a state law reduced political opposition to Crump's officials by decreasing the number of voting precincts from 23 to 12 and reducing the number of justices of the peace from fourteen to seven (including four "Cantrell men").
+The sheriff and his deputies were paid under a fee system, whereby they received money for every person they booked, incarcerated, and released.
+Tourists and travelers were targeted because of this fee system.
+Buses passing through the county were often pulled over, and passengers were randomly ticketed for drunkenness, regardless of their intoxicated state.
+Between 1936 and 1946, these fees amounted to almost $300,000 (equivalent to $ as of 2024).

-Cantrell engaged in electoral fraud, both by intimidating voters who voted against him, and by allowing ineligible people to vote.
-The U.S. Department of Justice had investigated allegations of electoral fraud in McMinn County in 1940, 1942, and 1944, but had not taken action.
-Voter fraud and vote control perpetuated McMinn County's political problems.
-Manipulation of the poll tax and vote counting were the primary methods, but it was common for dead voters' votes to be counted in McMinn County elections.
+Cantrell engaged in electoral fraud, achieved primarily by intimidating voters who voted against him, manipulating the poll tax and allowing ineligible people to vote; it was common for votes from dead voters to be counted also.
+The U.S. Department of Justice had investigated allegations of electoral fraud in McMinn County in 1940, 1942, and 1944, but without resolution.
 The political problems were further entrenched by economic corruption of political figures, who enabled gambling, bootlegging, and other illegal activity.
-Most of McMinn County's young men were off fighting World War II, allowing appointment of some ex-convicts as deputies.
-These deputies furthered the political machine's goals and exerted control over the citizens of the county.
-While the machine controlled law enforcement, its control also extended to the newspapers and schools.
-When asked if the local newspaper, The Daily Post Athenian, supported the GIs, veteran Bill White replied: "No, they didn't help us none."
-White elaborated: "Mansfield had complete control of everything, schools and everything else.
+Ex-convicts were often appointed as deputies as most of the county's young men were off fighting World War II.
+These deputies furthered the political machinations, exerting control over the citizens of the county.
+Control also extended to the newspapers and schools: when asked if the local newspaper, The Daily Post Athenian, supported the GIs, veteran Bill White replied: "No, they didn't help us none."
+White elaborated: "[Pat] Mansfield had complete control of everything, schools and everything else.
 You couldn't even get hired as a schoolteacher without their okay, or any other job."